Lincoln Primary School

-Lincoln Primary School is a co-educational school based in Lincoln, New Zealand located on the Canterbury Plains to the west of Banks Peninsula, 22 kilometers south of Christchurch.
-The school is divided into five Syndicates: Syndicate 1 for Year 0, 1 & 2 students (5 to 7 year olds), Syndicate 2 for Year 3 & 4 students, Syndicate 3 for Year 5 & 6 students, Syndicate 4 for Year 7 & 8 students (11 to 13 year olds), and Syndicate 5 (Technology Centre).
+Lincoln Primary School / Te Kura o Tauhinu is a co-educational school based in Lincoln, New Zealand located on the Canterbury Plains to the west of Banks Peninsula, 22 kilometers south of Christchurch.
+The school is divided into five Syndicates: Syndicate 1 for Year 0, 1 and 2 students (5 to 7 year olds), Syndicate 2 for Year 3 and 4 students, Syndicate 3 for Year 5 and 6 students, Syndicate 4 for Year 7 and 8 students (11 to 13 year olds), and Syndicate 5 (Technology Centre).
 The Technology Centre caters for nine other partnership schools from Selwyn and the surrounding area.

 Lincoln Primary School is situated next to Lincoln High School, a short distance from Lincoln University.

 Early history

 The original school was built in 1865 and opened in 1866.
 It consisted of one room, 30 x 17 ft and a porch.
 The head's house had 4 rooms.
 At the time 10 children attended the school but this rose to 34 children within three months.

 In 1875 with a school roll of 109 children, the school was extended to 1460 sqft.
 In 1882 the school was further enlarged to 1834 sqft.
 The school roll fluctuated greatly during the early years.
 155 children attended the school in 1883, 202 children in 1891, but only 130 children were enrolled in 1896.